daviddarnes/daviddarnes.github.io/_posts/2015-07-10-github-pages-custom-domains.md

 ## The conclusion

 Now that I've have this clearly documented I won't have to guess records every time I come to setting up GitHub Pages :+1:.
 Hopefully this will help you as well.
 If you know a better way, just [submit a pull request to this article](https://github.com/daviddarnes/daviddarnes.github.io/blob/master/_posts/2015-07-10-github-pages-custom-domains.md).
-Thanks to @createdbypete and @jdennes for help on getting these right.
+Thanks to @createdbypete and @jdennes for help on getting these right, plus @hvd and @BenjaminReid for proof reading :star:.

 Cheers, Dave